Free South Dakota Arrests, Criminal Records & Probation Search

 How To Retrieve a Copy of Criminal Records in South Dakota (SD)

-Citizens may require to get copies of criminal records to establish employment eligibility and/or ensure the safety of a community—they have several ways in which they can accomplish this including:
+Citizens may be required to get copies of criminal records to establish employment eligibility and/or ensure the safety of a community—they have several ways in which they can accomplish this, including:

 1. Obtaining copies of criminal records from the South Dakota Division of Criminal Investigation (SDDCI) Identification Department responsible for processing fingerprint based background checks.

-Obtain Criminal Record Reports Though the South Dakota Division of Criminal Investigation (SDDCI)
+Obtain Criminal Record Reports Through the South Dakota Division of Criminal Investigation (SDDCI)

 State/FBI Background Checks—This type of background requires legislation and is conducted mostly for professions including but not limited to school employment, Board of Bar Examiners, Board of Nursing etc. This will be touched upon in the sections below.